 Initiated in the mid-1980s, the Outreach Teacher Training courses—Early Childhood Music, Level I (101 & 501) and Level II (102)—later evaluated and recommended for undergraduate and graduate credit by the University of the State of New York, New York State Board of Regents National College Credit Recommendation Service (National CCRS)—teach day care center instructors how to integrate music into the early childhood classroom.
 Teachers gain an understanding of the musical development of young children, and acquire skills and strategies for implementing an engaging international folk music curriculum.

-While these semester courses are taught at the School, an added component of the program, the Partnership Program (founded in 1995), provides classroom music sessions, on-site mentoring, and staff workshops to two participating day care centers in Harlem, as well as a residential treatment program for formerly incarcerated women, and their children.
+While these semester courses are taught at the School, an added component of the program, the Partnership Program (founded in 1995), provides classroom music sessions, on-site mentoring, and staff workshops to three participating day care centers in Harlem communities.
 Additionally, students enrolled in neighboring day care centers are invited to attend weekend Rug Concerts with their families.

-Classical Access (created in 1994) brings the Diller-Quaile String Quartet to The LEAAF Project, Central Park East II School (CPE II), the Lillian Weber Dual Language School for Environmental Arts (P.S.
-84), and to three New York Public Libraries as a part of their Family Concert Series.
+Classical Access (created in 1994) brings the Diller-Quaile String Quartet to Dawning Village Day Care Center, Central Park East II School (CPE II), the Lillian Weber Dual Language School for Environmental Arts (P.S.
+84), and to New York Public Libraries as a part of their Family Concert Series.
 Designed as an introduction to chamber music for groups of children, these residencies are a series of informal, hands-on presentations at each institution.

 The Senior Centers Partnership (formed in 2000) provides older adults with opportunities for growth and personal fulfillment through music.
 The School leads a weekly singing group for the Carter Burden Luncheon Club and Senior Program, and the Diller-Quaile String Quartet performs chamber music concerts at the W. 74th Street Senior Home.

-Through the Diller-Quaile/Mount Sinai Hospital Program (begun in 2003), a faculty guitarist or faculty flutist share music with the patients, medical staff, and visitors at Mount Sinai Medical Center.
-These concerts take place in the surgical registration and waiting area where the music is appreciated by the Hospital’s visitors, including those who happen to be passing by, or those who are drawn to the healing music of solo guitar or solo flute.
+Through the Diller-Quaile/Mount Sinai Hospital Program (begun in 2003), a faculty guitarist shares music with the patients, medical staff, and visitors at Mount Sinai Medical Center.
+These concerts take place in the surgical registration and waiting area where the music is appreciated by the Hospital’s visitors, including those who happen to be passing by, or those who are drawn to the healing music of solo guitar.

-In keeping with its mission and its belief that music is in everyone and for everyone, Diller-Quaile is strongly committed to providing need-based financial assistance through its Scholarship Fund.
+In keeping with its mission, Diller-Quaile is strongly committed to providing need-based financial assistance through its Scholarship Fund.

 Diller-Quaile is a non-profit 501(c)(3) organization that relies on contributions to its Annual Fund each year to help bridge the gap between tuition revenues and expenses.
 The Annual Fund allows the School to keep tuition increases to a minimum while maintaining its superb faculty, program excellence, community outreach, and Scholarship Fund.